JuhyungSon/SimLab/README.md

 ## Versioning

 We use (Unity Version: 2021.2.7f1) for versioning.
-For the versions available, see the Unity offcial website.
+For the versions available, see the Unity official website.

-## GamePlay Video
+## Gameplay Video
 https://youtu.be/43hNDIgy3SA

 ## License

 This project is licensed under MIT.
-However, commercial use is not prohibited
+However, commercial use is not recommended.